Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 Consider these aspects:

-- How much and what basic knowledge the audience have about usability testing?
+- How much and what basic knowledge does the audience have about usability testing?

-- Will the audiences understand the explanation in a theoretical way or will I have to include a demo?
+- Will the audience understand the explanation in a theoretical way or will I have to include a demo?

 #3) Content- What are you going to say that will fortify your presentation aim?